Home > Therapy > Cognitive Behavioral Therapy

 What if I can’t just change my thoughts?

-That’s understandable.
-CBT isn’t about “positive thinking” but about learning to think more realistically.
-You explore whether your thoughts are accurate and how they influence you — and practice with alternatives.
+That’s completely understandable.
+CBT isn’t about “thinking positive.”
+It’s about learning to think more realistically.
+You examine whether your thoughts are accurate, how they affect you, and practice alternative ways of thinking.

-Yes — for example with tension-related issues, sleep problems, or somatic symptom disorders.
-CBT helps you understand how your thoughts and behavior can either worsen or reduce physical complaints.
+Yes.
+CBT can help with issues like tension-related complaints, sleep problems, or somatic symptom disorders.
+It helps you understand how thoughts and behavior can influence physical symptoms.

-CBT is a practical form of therapy.
-You work toward concrete goals, do homework assignments, and gain insight into patterns.
-Many people appreciate its structure and clear approach.
+CBT is very practical.
+You work on clear goals, complete exercises between sessions, and gain insight into recurring patterns.
+Many people appreciate the structure and clarity of this approach.

-That depends on the person and the complaint.
+That depends on the person and the type of concern.
 Some people notice changes within a few weeks, while others need more time.
-We evaluate regularly and adjust the pace to suit you.
+Progress is reviewed regularly, and the pace is adjusted to you.

 camille kooijman van den brink ipractice psycholoog